SamanthaHoke/Markdown-Documents/NotesForProg219.md

 List branches

 **git checkout -b *branch* *tag***
 Check out into a new branch.
 Remove -b to checkout existing branch

+**git checkout *branch* *fileName(s)***
+Checkout specific files from one branch to add to your current branch

 **git tag -a v00.01.00 -m "Week 01"**
 **git push origin v00.01.00**